The Dunphail Obelisk Sundial 1989

 My belief is that they were made primarily for symbolic reasons.
 This period in Scotland was still an age of transition between magic and science and it was also the time when the lodges of working masons were being transformed by the acquisition of members from the landowning and educated classes, apparently in search of esoteric knowledge which the masons were believed to have guarded from the days of Solomon’s Temple.
 Freemasonry, in the modern ‘speculative’ sense, is believed by some

 historians at least to have arisen in Scotland at this time.
 Many of the dials have symbols such as the sun, moon and five-pointed star, which represent the Hermetic Trinity of Mens, Intellectus and Amor, and the Heart, used by the mystics to symbolise the ‘Way of Love’ for achieving ‘Renaissance’ or re-birth.
 One of the prime objects of the early Freemasons was to find some way of uniting men of goodwill, despite the splits in the Church following the Reformation, and a characteristic of these multiple dials is that all the gnomons must point to the Pole Star regardless of the orientation of the faces.
-It seems to me that this symbolises the constant element of Faith which is common to all the different creeds, and the essential unity of mankind.
+It seems to me that this symbolises the constant element of Faith which is common to all the different creeds, and the essential unity of mankind.'The Dunphail Sundial', unpublished manuscript, 1990,